by William Kiraly

-“Oh, he’s got a soul all right, every human does.
-Comes with the human experience.
-It’s just that, well, his is so small, kind of like a lump of coal already, and I’ve already got lots of those in my collection.
+“Oh, he’s got a soul all right, every human does; comes with the human experience.
+It’s just that, well, his is so small and black and hard, kind of like a lump of coal.
+I’ve already got lots of those in my collection.
 I like big juicy ones like yours.
 The more living the soul has done, the more it loves, the more it feels, the more it hopes, the more it hurts, the bigger and juicier it is.
 Yours, madam president, will be quite delectable.”

-“Welcome back ma’am.”
-The woman said.
-She set a drink and a covered dinner in front of the president.
+“Welcome back ma’am,” the woman said.
+She set a glass of wine and a covered dinner in front of the president.

 “Do you know where Mr. Clinton is tonight?” the president asked.

 “Not exactly, ma’am, he and Mr. Jackson and Mr. Penn and Mr. Bono took a limousine from the pool and went to dinner somewhere on U Street,” the woman said.

 Then the woman took a look at the table.
 “It’s interesting,” she said, “when Mr. Clinton was president, he spent a lot of time in this room playing solitaire too.”

 The president threw a sharp look at her opponent but he just smiled inscrutably.
 The staffer didn’t seem to notice the exchange.

 “Will there be anything else, ma’am?” she asked.
 Hillary grunted and waved her to the door.
 The woman looked a little miffed but complied with the dismissal.

 “You think I like cigar smoke?”
 She asked incredulously, pulling the cheroot out of her mouth.
 “Cigars and I have a really spotty history.”

-“Oh, I know you hate it and you really hate it when Bill has cigars but I’m not courting you any more.
+“Oh, I know you hate it, and you really hate it when Bill has cigars, but I’m not courting you any more.
 You already made your deal.
 I just like to come and visit and check on you and make sure you are enjoying my gifts.”
 He looked down and moved some chips.
 “I’ll see your ten and raise you fifty.”